buddhist-uni/buddhist-uni.github.io/_tests/similar_content.md

     - [mindfulness-in-plain-english_gunaratana, how-to-meditate_yuttadhammo]
 ---

-A series of test cases to measure the quality of the content recommendations algorithm.
+A series of hand-labeled examples to estimate the quality of the content recommendations algorithm.

 The passing rate at the bottom is a general indicator of the algo's recall rate.
 It's not meant to be 100%.